jalayrupera/Image-Processing-SDP/README.md

 # Image-Processing-SDP
-This is repository is about the image processing using the python3 :joy:
+This is repository is about the image processing using the python3 :happy: